Skip to main content

 • climate change-induced changes in plant life that allow altered distributions of animals and microbes

-Humans affect all of these factors by causing climate change, and land use changes including the expansion of agriculture, urbanization, and the rapid global movement of people, commodities, and other animals.
-Studies have shown that 58% of human infectious diseases have already worsened with climate change.
+Studies have shown that climate change has worsened 58% of human infectious diseases.
 An invasive species that has expanded rapidly is the Tiger Mosquito (Aedes albopictus).
-It is a known vector of chikungunya virus (cause of Chikungunya fever) and dengue virus, the cause of dengue fever and dengue hemorrhagic fever.
+It is a vector of the chikungunya virus (the cause of Chikungunya fever) and the dengue virus (the cause of dengue fever and dengue hemorrhagic fever).
 The change in its distribution in Europe in just 7 years is shown in Figure \(\PageIndex{12}\) below.

 Figure \(\PageIndex{12}\): Change in distribution of Asian tiger mosquito (Aedes albopictus) in Europe.
 Left panel: Presence (red) of the Asian tiger mosquito (Aedes albopictus) in 2016.
 Right panel: presence (red) in 2023.
-Europe Environmental Agency.
+European Environmental Agency.

 Pathogens from the North

-One major concern is that thawing of the permafrost (comprising almost 1/4 of the northern hemisphere that is "permanently" frozen) will allow the release of CO2 (a metabolic product of microbes in the presence of oxygen) and CH4 (a metabolic product of Archeal microbes in an anoxic environment) from organic molecules previously found in frozen soils.
+One major concern is that thawing the permafrost (comprising almost 1/4 of the northern hemisphere that is "permanently" frozen) will allow the release of CO2 (a metabolic product of microbes in the presence of oxygen) and CH4 (a metabolic product of Archaeal microbes in an anoxic environment) from organic molecules previously found in frozen soils.
 (A similar concern is the release of "frozen" methane clathrates from a warmer ocean).

 Figure \(\PageIndex{13}\): Color map showing land surface temperature anomalies from -12 °C (-21.6 °F) (darkest red) to + 12 °C (+21.6 °F) (darkest red) during the week of July 20-27, 1916. https://earthobservatory.nasa.gov/im...n-extreme-year